 Postdoctoral Research Associate

 Dr. Lesley de Souza holds a two-year postdoctoral research position that continues Shedd’s research in Guyana’s North Rupununi region, where intensive fieldwork is needed to assess and protect the area’s rich aquatic biodiversity.
 Dr. de Souza’s work will help conservation managers understand the role that Rupununi wetlands play in supporting fish diversity, which in turn will help establish scientifically sound fishing regulations.
 She also plans to identify and monitor the migratory routes and nesting sites of arapaima, one of the largest freshwater fishes in the world.
 Additionally, Dr. de Souza will study the physiological impacts on arapaima that are captured by sport fishermen.
-Prior to joining Shedd, Dr. de Souza spent nine years studying freshwater fish and lizards in Guyana and other parts of Latin America.
+Before joining Shedd, Dr. de Souza spent nine years studying freshwater fishes in Guyana and other parts of Latin America.
 She also has extensive experience conducting reptile, amphibian, fish and invertebrate surveys in Alabama as a field assistant with multiple conservation agencies and research centers.
-She holds a Ph.D. in Biology from Auburn University.
+She holds a Ph.D. in biology from Auburn University.